Do-Undo Bench: Reversibility for Action Understanding in Image Generation: Do-Undo Reversible Action-aware Task and Dataset

-Given an image representing an initial state, our goal is to enable VLMs with capabilities to generate or edit images based on physical actions performed on the objects present in the image \emph{by an agent} or humans.
-This implies that the underlying VLM should understand the visual content of the input image including the state of the objects and the context; the action to be performed; the physics of action, object, and agent interaction; and generate physically plausible images after the action is performed.
+In this task, we investigate the capability of vision-language models designed for understanding and generation to synthesize images consistent with the action described by the input prompt.
+We consider an input image that contains an object on which an action is about to be performed, an agent (for example, a hand) performing the action, and the environment in which the interaction takes place.
+If a VLM understands the current state of the input image, the action prompt, and the consequence of the action, it can synthesize a \emph{Do} or the \emph{forward} image, \ie the image after the action has been performed.
+For this, VLM should account for the visual content of the input image, including the state of the objects and the context; the action to be performed; the physics of action, object, and agent interaction; and generate a plausible image representing the visual state after the action is performed.